West Coast rock lobster (crayfish or ‘’kreef’’ as they are known locally) grow very slowly and can live to the ripe old age of 50 years or so.

 In earlier years, the South African rock lobster fishery would catch about 4 000 tonnes of lobster per year.
 The fishery has declined dramatically in recent years due to slow growth rates of the lobsters and illegal fishing activities.

-Today, the commercial fishery harvests only about 2 000 tonnes of rock lobster, contributing about R200 million to the economy every year.
+Today, the commercial fishery harvests less than 2 000 tonnes of rock lobster, contributing about R200 million to the economy every year.

 Support these regulations